ProjetsPL/treehouse-theme/_posts/us/how-to-enliven-white-kitchen-7-interesting-ideas.md

 published: false

 ---
-## A white kitchen with a unique pattern on wall
+## A white kitchen with a unique pattern on the wall

 A white kitchen is a universal solution which gives you plenty of possibilities for design.
 One of them is putting **an unusual pattern on the wall**.
-White kitchen cabinets look perfect in combination with various types of tiles, or even a wallpaper.
-Of course, if you decide to choose such elements, you should check whether they are suitable for a kitchen.
+White kitchen cabinets look perfect in combination with various types of tiles or even a wallpaper.
+Of course, if you decide to choose such elements, always check whether they are suitable for a kitchen.
 They should be grease- and water-resistant.

 A white kitchen with **white tiles imitating a brick wall** has been a popular design over the years.
 Although this trend is still relevant, it appears in many new variations.
-Recently, white kitchens with white tiles and **colored grout** are becoming increasingly popular.
+White kitchens with white tiles and **colored grout** have become quite popular recently.

 {% fig %}